awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-on-demand-backup.md

 ## Prioritize instance types for On\-Demand capacity<a name="ec2-fleet-on-demand-priority"></a>

-When EC2 Fleet attempts to fulfill your On\-Demand capacity, it defaults to launching the lowest\-priced instance type first\.
+When EC2 Fleet attempts to fulfill your On\-Demand capacity, it defaults to launching the lowest priced instance type first\.
 If `AllocationStrategy` is set to `prioritized`, EC2 Fleet uses priority to determine which instance type to use first in fulfilling On\-Demand capacity\.
 The priority is assigned to the launch template override, and the highest priority is launched first\.

 **Example: Prioritize instance types**

 In this example, you configure three launch template overrides, each with a different instance type\.

 The On\-Demand price for the instance types range in price\.
-The following are the instance types used in this example, listed in order of price, starting with the cheapest instance type:
+The following are the instance types used in this example, listed in order of price, starting with the least expensive instance type:
-+ `m4.large` – cheapest
++ `m4.large` – least expensive
 + `m5.large`
 + `m5a.large`

-If you do not use priority to determine the order, the fleet fulfills the On\-Demand capacity by starting with the cheapest instance type\.
+If you do not use priority to determine the order, the fleet fulfills the On\-Demand capacity by starting with the least expensive instance type\.

 However, say you have unused `m5.large` Reserved Instances that you want to use first\.
 You can set the launch template override priority so that the instance types are used in the order of priority, as follows:
 + `m5.large` – priority 1